 Employee engagement doesn’t happen all on its own.
 It requires an environment that allows engagement to grow.
 Some of the tools that can help to increase employee engagement include:

-- Team-building activities that help individuals and teams get to know each other and build a strong sense of community.
+Team-building activities that help individuals and teams get to know each other and build community in the workplace.

 There’s an old saying that employees don’t leave companies; they leave their managers.
 Research shows that the engagement of leaders affects that of their direct reports.
 One study found that engaged leaders were more likely to have engaged direct reports.
 A way to help leaders act as catalysts for employee engagement is to offer leadership development training that teaches leaders techniques for connecting with employees and leading by example.